 7. Dealing with waste

-By embarking on a complete trekking experience, which incorporate all meals as part of the trip cost, you can limit your spending once you leave home and focus on catching picturesque sunsets and admiring the majesty of mountains ahead.
+By embarking on a complete trekking experience, which incorporates all meals as part of the trip cost, you can limit your spending once you leave home and focus on catching picturesque sunsets and admiring the majesty of the mountains ahead.

 What have your experiences been when it comes to meal inclusions on your trip?
 Let us know in the comments below.

-Thinking of trekking the great Himalayas with all the inclusive benefits?
-Check out our Trek Annapurna and Everest trip.
+Thinking of hiking the great Himalayas with all the inclusive benefits?
+View our treks across Nepal.